noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 10.10.115.84 - - [02/Aug/2023 17:17:03] "GET /get-job/ImxhdGVzdCI= HTTP/1.1" 404 -
 ```

-We see calls coming in for heartbeat and get-job.
+Soon after starting the server we see calls coming in for the  `heartbeat` endponit as well as a new one to `get-job`.
+The filename at the end of the `get-job` endponit decodes to `"latest"`, suggesting we can provide new job instructions here.

 # Foothold

-Host a file at `/get-job/ImxhdGVzdCI=` to send jobs.
+To begin interacting with the endponit, we'll host a file at `/get-job/ImxhdGVzdCI=` for the implant to pull.

 ```bash
 ┌──(user㉿kali-linux-2022-2)-[~]